leo-bauer/personal_website2/teaching.md

 ## Teaching

-In summer 2024, I taught our department's introduction to International Relations class for undergraduate students.
-I was the teaching assistant for my department's graduate-level applied social data science class in fall 2023.
-In addition, I gave guest lectures on environmental politics in Germany for two undergraduate classes in the 2022--2023 academic year.

-I also gave several methods workshops as part of my department's graduate methods workshop series.
-You can find the workshop materials below.
-Further, I served as our department's graduate methods workshop organizer for the 2023--2024 academic year, organizing ten workshops by and for graduate students on a broad range of quantitative and qualitative methods as well as an outside speaker event.

 ### Classes

 1. GVPT200 Introduction to International Relations.
 Instructor (undergraduate level).
 Summer 2024.
 University of Maryland, College Park, United States.